osvaldosilitonga/Clinic-Reservation/README.md

 ### Background

-The Clinic Consultation Scheduling System is an application designed to streamline the process of scheduling consultations at a clinic efficiently.
+The Clinic Consultation System is an application designed to streamline the process of scheduling consultations at a clinic efficiently.
 This application provides users with the ability to:

 - **Schedule Appointments:** Patients can easily choose a convenient time for consultation, and the system will generate a queue number automatically.
 - **Identity Verification:** The system ensures security by verifying the patient's identity, ensuring the confidentiality of medical information.